Peter-210/cpp/README.md

 ## TODO

 ### Working On
-- Delete only the appropriate docker container
-    - Clean containers separately (isolate clean between prod and debug)
 - Create a setup script for stuff like container naming and README project name
     - Automate filling in project name and details for README

 ### Ignored
+- Add volume (personal storage) to docker containers
 - Use the container name change to create a prod and debug seperate containers
 - Create an auto build for prod docker